-Overlooking the promenade at La Concha Beach, Hotel Niza is a great place for those that want to spend most of their trip at and around the beach.
+Overlooking the promenade at La Concha Beach, Hotel Niza is one of the best San Sebastian hotels for those that want to spend most of their trip at and around the beach.
 You’re less than 200 feet from the water.
 Staying near the beach also provides access to endless bars and cafes and line the promenade.

 You may also find reasons to stay inside at Hotel Niza, thanks to the onsite Narru Restaurant run by a popular local chef.
 Many of the rooms also feature views of the beach, depending on which side of the hotel you are staying in.

 Some of the rooms include balconies with small doors that open out.
 In the evening, you can open the door to the balcony to let the gentle crashing of the waves lull you to sleep.